 - Much like the classic push up, keep your back straight and your core solid during the push up motion.

 - Diamond push ups are very challenging, and take strength and practice.
 As you begin this bodyweight exercise, only go halfway down until you feel fully comfortable with a lower down position.
-The down position with diamond push up is never the fully down position like a classic push up.
+The down position with diamond push up is never a fully down position (like a classic push up).

 - Do the motion slowly and deliberately to maintain balance and control.

 Classic push ups are more beginner-friendly.
 But, to master the diamond version, you will need some practice.
 The most difficult part is to generate enough force through your triceps to push yourself up.
 Balance is also a bit trickier to maintain, but you will get used to it.